 In order for Composer to be able to cache the plugin for faster installation, a release has to be made on the repository.
-Probably the first version that needs to be tagged is the same version as mentioned in the manifest.xml.
+Probably the first version that needs to be tagged is the same version as mentioned in the elgg-plugin.php or composer.json.
 After this development can begin, following the Semver versioning scheme.